The interoperability standard for child online safety, made of nine layers.

 Conformance

-Machine-readable artifacts and a print-ready PDF land with v1.0 ratification.
+Machine-readable artifacts and a print-ready PDF land alongside the individual IETF Internet-Draft (draft-phosra-ocstf-00).

 Build to the spec, not to the statute.